About William Mitchell

 The program brings together a global community of lawyers to train practicing lawyers to prevent and resolve issues involving U.S. law and to introduce law teachers to the interactive, experiential teaching techniques for which William Mitchell is known.

-The program begins in early August 2013 and continues through early May 2014.
+The program begins in August 2014 and continues through early May 2015.
 Students may choose to extend the program into a second year, during which time students may have an opportunity to intern at an American law office for practical training.

 William Mitchell College of Law